ITISFoundation/osparc-issues/release-notes/README.md

 ### 6. `email App Team`

-Compose and send out email to inform the App Team when they can start testign the deployment.
+Compose and send out email to inform the App Team when they can start testing the deployment.

 ```shell
 python scripts/6_app_team_email.py <DATE> <DATE> <VERSION>